kvn-media/kvn-media/README.md

 I wanna write software to entertain myself with challenges and help people. \
 Though I don't think I achived the latter goal till now.

+In the future i want to invent personal A.I not just a software but can integrated to physical body and a new programming language, it's not easy but the journey of inventors never easy throught out the year.

 ---